AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Login to the Aviatrix Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Open a browser and navigate to `https://<Controller IP address>/`.
+Open a browser and navigate to https://<Controller Public IP address>/.
 Once authenticated, click on `Transit VPC` in the left navigation bar.

 Follow the steps below to set up Transit VPC network.